RobertARandolph/AdmiralBumbleBee_Talon/readme.md

   * "Change surround angle left paren" - cs>(
     * Change the nearest surrounding <> to () without affecting other text.
   * etc...
-  * Registers - most evil registers supported
+  * Registers - most evil registers supported, uses correct command automatically for insert/normal
     * "register black hole change up to ship fine" - "_ctF
       * Change from here to the next capital F, do not clobber the kill ring with the killed text.
     * "register cap yank around sentence" - "cyas